As a Cognitive Psychologist with a Learning Sciences background, the goal of my

 Zepeda, C. D.

-, Hlutkowsy, C. O.*, Partika, A. C.*, & Nokes-Malach, T. J. (under review, invited resubmission).
+, *Hlutkowsky, C. O., *Partika, A. C., & Nokes-Malach, T. J. (2019).
 Identifying teachers' supports of metacognition through classroom talk and its relation to growth in conceptual learning.
+Journal of Educational Psychology.

 Zepeda, C. D.